-Figure 8 - Ethnicity of main applicants assessed to be homeless by local authority
+Figure 9 - Ethnicity of main applicants assessed to be homeless by local authority

-Source: Ministry of Housing, Communities & Local Government, Table A8.
+Source: Department for Levelling Up, Housing and Communities, Table A8, released June 2021.

-Nearly three quarters (73%) of the homeless main applicants, for whom an age is known, are aged between 16 and 44 years.
+Nearly three quarters (73%) of the homeless main applicants, for whom an age is known, are aged between 16 and 44 years, as Figure 10 shows.

-Figure 9 - Age of main applicants assessed as homeless by local authority
+Figure 10 - Age of main applicants assessed as homeless by local authority